vertica/VerticaPy/docs/source/examples_learn_titanic.rst

     titanic["family_size"] = titanic["parch"] + titanic["sibsp"] + 1

 Let's move on to outliers.
-We have several tools for locating outliers (:py:mod:`~verticapy.machine_learning.vertica.LocalOutlierFactor`, :py:mod:`~verticapy.machine_learning.vertica.DBSCAN`, ``k-means``...), but we'll just use winsorization in this example.
+We have several tools for locating outliers (:py:mod:`~verticapy.machine_learning.vertica.LocalOutlierFactor`, :py:mod:`~verticapy.machine_learning.vertica.DBSCAN`, :py:mod:`~verticapy.machine_learning.vertica.cluster.KMeans`...), but we'll just use winsorization in this example.
 Again, "fare" has many outliers, so we'll start there.

 .. code-block:: python